 - If you want to take the pressure off your shoulders and elbows and give your chest and arms a solid workout, try a neutral-grip bench press using dumbbells.

 - Ensure your palms are facing inwards as you grip the dumbbells.
 This will help work your triceps.

 Paused bench press

 - It’s performed in the same way as a regular bench press, but when the barbell is lowered to your chest, you pause for two to three seconds with the bar hovering at chest level before pushing it back up.

 Spoto barbell bench press

-- A spoto bench press is an advanced exercise that’ll take your upper-body workout to the next level.
+- This is an advanced exercise that’ll take your upper-body workout to the next level.
 Think of it as an intensified version of the paused bench press.

 Incline bench press

-- Incline bench press works your upper chest muscles, as well as your anterior deltoids (the front of your shoulders) and your triceps.
+- The incline bench press works your upper chest muscles, as well as your anterior deltoids (the front of your shoulders) and your triceps.

 - This exercise can be done with either dumbbells or a barbell.
 Make sure the bench is set to a 30-degree incline for the exercises in the BUILD program.